Plaza

 Deck & Deli

 On the Elbphilharmonie Plaza, freshly baked produce, ice cream and tempting cold and warm savoury snacks are on offer.
-In addition to a large selection of soft drinks, wine, sparkling wine and coffee, visitors can try the complete variety of Störtebeker cask beer varieties.
+In addition to a large selection of soft drinks, wine, sparkling wine, and tea & coffee specialities, visitors can try the full range of Störtebeker cask beer varieties.

 Opening Hours